filerain/filerain/README.md

 - HTMX
 - Developer sweat and tears
 - Flutter (for mobile/desktop app)
+- Passing env vars via system env (for docker) or CLI

 This app will be server-side rendered.
 There will be a single source of truth, which is the back-end.
 Partial reloading will be done using HTMX only if necessary.
 It would be nice to leverage all the things browsers give us out of the box.